drehcris/drehcris/README.md

 ## 👩‍💻 About Me

-🎓 I'm actively studying and building projects in the field of **Data & AI**, with a strong focus on:
+🎓 I'm studying and building projects in the field of **Data & AI**, with a strong focus on:

 - 📊 Data Analytics and Data Science
 - 🤖 Machine Learning and Artificial Intelligence
-- 🗂️ Big Data and Data Pipelines (ETL)
 - 🗃️ SQL for relational and non-relational databases
-- 📈 Business Intelligence with Power BI
-- 🔄 Data Engineering practices (automation and pipelines)

-📚 I'm currently a student of **Systems Analysis and Development** and **Computer Science**
+📚 I'm currently a student of **Data Science**
-✅ Certified in **Databricks Fundamentals**

-💡 I also run a study social network on X and Instagram [@httpsfranverse](https://x.com/httpsfranverse) where I share knowledge and help people reach their goals in technology.
-🍬 Besides data, I love sweets, and 🎬 I’m a big Marvel fan!
+🍬 Besides data, I love sweets, and 🎬 I’m a big Marvel & DC fan!

 ---